BjarkeEltardLarsen/RANS_stableOF50/README.md

 This code is still being developed and is not yet finished.
 Stablized turbulence models for OpenFOAM-5.0

 Standard two-equation RANS models are unstable when applied to free-surface waves as documented in Larsen and Fuhrman 2018.
 In Larsen and Fuhrman 2018 it was likewise shown how standard two-equation turbulence models can be formally stabilized.
-This repository contains formally stabilized versions of standard two-equation turbulence models for foam-extend 3.1.
+This repository contains formally stabilized versions of standard two-equation turbulence models for OpenFOAM-5.0

 ## Installation
 Source OpenFOAM-5.0: